Ankur960/Weather-Detector-with-Pyqt5/README.md

 2. Enter the city name in the provided input field.
 3. Click the "Get Weather" button to retrieve the weather information.
-4. The current weather conditions will be displayed, along with the weather icon.
+4. The current weather conditions will be displayed, along with the weather icon
-5. Scroll down to see the 5-day forecast for the selected city.
-6. Use the radio buttons to switch between metric and imperial units.

 ## Screenshots